-David O. Prevatt, an assistant professor in the department of civil and coastal engineering, at the University of Florida
+David O. Prevatt, an associate professor in the department of civil and coastal engineering, at the University of Florida

 focuses his research on the mitigation of extreme wind damage to low-rise construction and particularly the performance of existing residential structures.
 Prevatt is the principal investigator of a RAPID research project funded by the National Science Foundation

 , to document damage to residential buildings following the tornado that devastated Tuscaloosa, Ala., on 27 April 2011

 .
 A month later, he reconvened his team of investigators, to visit Joplin, Mo., and assess the damage that occurred there to residential structures, critical facilities and schools.
 His research will address ways to ultimately reduce the extensive losses and disruption to normal life caused by tornadoes, particularly in the inventory of existing residential buildings.
 Prevatt is examining whether building practices, like those adopted in Florida to prevent hurricane damage (e.g. strengthened connections and debris protection), and new materials could help with protecting structures against tornadoes.